 - Bananas: high in potassium, they help restore electrolyte balance and decrease excess fluid in the body

-- Strawberries: high in Vitamin C, which is great for skin and fighting colds
+- Strawberries: high in Vitamin C, which is great for skin and fighting colds.

-I got the recipe right last night and enjoyed a great breakfast today to fuel me through my morning workout.
+I got the recipe right last night and enjoyed a great breakfast today to fuel me through my morning routine.
 Give it a try and feel free to switch out milk, nuts, and/or fruits to make new creations.
 I will definitely be doing that to try out new combinations!

 Banana Strawberry Almond Overnight Oats